edobry/chitin/README.md

 ##### AWS

+> Requires: `aws`, `jq`

+There are several AWS helper submodules, broken out by service.

+###### Auth

-The AWS helper is designed to reduce friction during development, providing useful functions for introspecting, and switching between roles, including automatically re-authenticating if needed.
+The `aws-auth` helper is designed to reduce friction during development, providing useful functions for introspecting, and switching between roles, including automatically re-authenticating if needed.
 This shell integration is disabled by default, but you can enable it by setting `DE_AWS_AUTH_ENABLED=true` in step 2 of the setup.
 This is recommended, but not required.

+Notable functions:
+ - `awsId`: scriptable alias for `aws sts get-caller-identity`
+ - `awsRole`: gets your currently-assumed IAM role

+If you enable the shell integration, you can use the following aliases to assume roles:
+ - `aws-dataeng-dev`
+ - `aws-dataeng-prod`

+###### SSM

+Notable functions:
+ - `getSecureParam`: fetches and decrypts an SSM parameter

 ##### K8s

+> Requires: `kubectl`, `yq`

 The K8s helper provides useful functions for interacting with clusters and various associated administrative tasks.

-To use it, you must ensure that the `dataeng-pipeline` repository is available in your `$PROJECT_DIR`.
+Notable functions:
+ - `debugPod`: launches a debug pod in the cluster preloaded with common networking tools, drops you into its shell when created
+ - `downDeploy/upDeploy/reDeploy`: stop/start/restart a deployment
+ - `secretEncode`: base64-encodes a string for use in a Secret

+##### Kafka

+> Requires: `docker`

+Notable functions:
+- `listTopics`: lists all known topics
+- `readTopic`: reads from a topic at a certain offset